g1stavo/web-web/README.md

 * ##### authentication
 Marcel

-*Done*: Nothing
+*Done, 1:*: nothing

+*Not done, 1:* everything

+*Done, 2:*

-*Not done:* Everything
+*Not done, 2:*

 * ##### extensions
 Gabriel

-*Done*: Nothing
+*Done, 1:*: nothing

+*Not done, 1:* everything

+*Done, 2:*

-*Not done:* Everything
+*Not done, 2:*

 * ##### front
 Renan

-*Done:* Basic structure in React
+*Done, 1:* basic structure in React

-*Not done:* Call microservices.
+*Not done, 1:* call microservices

+*Done, 2:*

+*Not done, 2:*

 * ##### news
 Eduardo

-*Done:* Parse rss(xml) file from bbc brasil and return as an array os news in JSON
+*Done, 1:* parse RSS (XML) file from BBC Brasil and return as an array of news in JSON

-*Done:* Fix encoding
+*Not done, 1:* fix encoding

+*Done, 2:*

+*Not done, 2:*

 * ##### posts

 Silvia

-*Done:* Insertion and search for posts and their respective GETs and POSTs + Connection to database.
+*Done, 1:* insertion and search for posts and their respective GETs and POSTs + connection to database

-*Not done:* Deleting posts(i don't know if this will be necessary) and inserting images into posts.
+*Not done, 1:* deleting posts (I don't know if this will be necessary) and inserting images into posts

+*Done, 2:*

+*Not done, 2:*

 * ##### weather

 Gustavo

-*What's done:* request to API, getting the current weather data of Florianópolis
+*Done, 1:* request to API, getting the current weather data of Florianópolis

-*What will be done:* define what will be shown in the frontend and format the output
+*Not done, 1:* define what will be shown in the frontend and format the output

+*Done, 2:* formalized how the JSON should be formatted in the frontend, also add a function to convert UNIX timestamp

+*Not done, 2:*  nothing, as it's complete